Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

 Here, the jet width ($b_j$) and height ($h_j$) at fully expanded condition are computed as:

 and

 by considering the effective size of a fully expanded jet such that:

-The numerically and experimentally predicted first shock-cell spacings are quite different compared to the first shock-cell length computed by Tam's model.
-It should be noted that, however, his model was based on infinitely thin vortex sheets and intended for a single rectangular jet.
-In comparison with the experiments, the shock-cells are slightly shorter in LES, which is in line with the fact that the potential core decays earlier in the simulations.
-Nevertheless, the discrepancy in average shock cell spacing falls within 6.5\% at worst for all three test cases.
+The numerically and experimentally predicted first shock-cell spacings are quite different from the first shock-cell length computed by Tam's model.
+It should be noted, however, that his model was based on infinitely thin vortex sheets and intended for a single rectangular jet.
+The shock-cell spacings predicted by LES are found to be slightly shorter than those measured in the experiment with a peak variation in average cell spacing of just 3.8\% among all test cases.